-In this article, we will be taking a look at the worst-performing stocks of the last 5 years ( for the period 28th September 2016 – 23rd September 2021).
+In this article, we will be taking a look at the worst-performing stocks of the previous half-decade.
 Keep Reading to find out!

 1. Worst Performing Stocks in India – Cox & Kings